 The timing for the publication of Andrew McKean’s excellent article, “In Washington State, Hunters May No Longer Be Necessary to Manage Wildlife” was unfortunate.
 The piece was published by Outdoor Life magazine on November 7th, just one day before the headline grabbing midterm elections.
 Not to diminish the importance of the elections, but McKean’s article deserves our attention as it provides an outstanding assessment of the divergent factions struggling for control of wildlife policy here in Washington state.

-In the article, which was subtitled, “An emerging wildlife war has its first skirmish this week in Spokane, where a reformist group is looking to deprioritize hunting and hunters”, author McKean accurately sums up the concerns of a growing number of rural Washingtonians who feel that their voices no longer matter as large predators are allowed to proliferate across the region.
+In the article, which was subtitled, “An emerging wildlife war has its first skirmish this week in Spokane, where a reformist group is looking to deprioritize hunting and hunters”, author McKean accurately sums up the concerns of a growing number of rural Washingtonians who feel that their voices no longer matter.
 While these folks are essentially correct in their assessment of the issue, they are woefully late in coming to the realization that the North American Model of Wildlife Conservation and Management, which has insured sustainable populations of game species for over a generation, is no longer the basis for making wildlife management decisions here in the evergreen state.

 For what it’s worth, I’ve been warning folks since 2002 about how the radical ideology known as REWILDING was becoming the de facto wildlife management philosophy, not just here in Washington, but across the United States and the entire world.
 I’ve watched with great dismay as people seemed ambivalent about the very real consequences that would result from policies which increasingly promoted the proliferation of large apex predators at the expense of other wildlife and human prosperity.